 How did you get here, to this yoga thing?
 And teaching?
-People ask me all the time.
+People often ask.
 In short, it started with sweating.
 I love what it feels like to move and the exhaustion that comes from working hard.
 Yoga did that to me.
-It was f*cking hard.
+It was bloody hard.
 Harder than anything and I liked that.
 Then, one day, I sat up from savasana with a new feeling that seeped from my insides out to my skin.
 It was palpable and clear, yet unfamiliar.
 It was a feeling of belonging.
 Like I had come home after a long time away.
+Like I existed.

 I felt compelled to share this 'belonging'; make the invisible feel seen.
 So I got on a plane.

 My first teacher was tough, very strict and hard to connect to.
-She was exactly what I needed.
+In many ways she was exactly what I needed.
 After that 200 Hr training I returned back to Canada prepared to figure things out by myself.
 The first class I taught was on cold concrete in the basement of an accounting firm.
 Next, I held classes after-hours in an aromatic coffee house.
-And finally, after pinching enough pennies I opened my very own yoga joint.
+And finally, after pinching enough pennies I opened my very own yoga joint - Blacksmith Yoga Community.
 That's where the learning really started.
 The people in that Northern studio taught me about community while showing me what it takes to actually teach; what it actually takes to connect.

 Fast forward a few years, in a sticky Vancouver studio I met Clara.
 That woman made my head spin.
 She introduced me to a new meaning of movement.
 Pushed me to scratch past the surface, into the real shit.
 She taught me the practice, and then the practice exposed me to my Self.

 Until the work is done, until the wounds have cleared and healed - that's how long it takes.
-What helps, is going through it together.
-Support, compassion and love.
-On the mat.
+However difficult and underestimated this work is, trust me it's worth it - YOU are worth finding.